peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * A string representation of this object.
-The text string will be in exponential notation if the exponent is greater than 0 or if the number's first nonzero digit is more than five digits after the decimal point.
+The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if this object's Exponent property is greater than 0 or if the number's first nonzero decimal digit is more than five digits after the decimal point.

 ### Ulp
     public EDecimal Ulp()